bhattdrashti/SmartCV/getting-started/index.md

 - [Prerequisites](./prerequisites.md)

-Once the prerequisites are installed, you will be able to start the SmartCV JSON Server and test API requests.
+After you install the prerequisites, start the SmartCV JSON Server and test API requests.

 ## Quick start
 Follow these steps to verify your environment: